 Call your doctor right away if you have a baby 12 weeks of age or younger with a temperature above 100.3.
-For a child of any age, call your doctor right away if his temperature rises above 104, if he won't stop crying, or has any of the following:
+For a child of any age, call your doctor right away if their temperature rises above 104, if they won't stop crying, or has any of the following:

-You should also call your doctor if the fever has dropped but your child is still acting sick or if he seems to be getting worse.
+You should also call your doctor if the fever has dropped but your child is still acting sick or if they seem to be getting worse.
 Call if the fever lasts more than 24 hours in a child younger than 2, or more than three days in a child 2 and up.